Radnen/link.js/README.md

 link.each(function(item, i) { console.log(i + ": " + item.name); });
 ```

-There is little speed decrease with this library.
+There is little speed decrease with this library, despite moving your logic to anonymous functions.
 What's better, depending on the amount of work you are doing in a for loop, this library could in fact be very fast.
 Faster than your own hand-written loops.
 Why?
 Deferred execution.
-It will only do work when it knows it absolutely can do it, therefore any filtering occurs very fast.
-And since you are not writing loops by hand, there are far fewer room for errors.
-All you need to worry about is the logic.
+It will only do work when it knows it can absolutely do it, therefore any filtering occurs very fast.
+And since you are not writing loops by hand, there is little room for errors.
+All you need to worry about is the logic you write.

-For ES6, you may use lamdas in place for explicit anonymous functions, thus shortening your code.
+For ES6, you may use lamdas (arrow functions) in place for explicit anonymous functions, thus shortening your code.
 ``` javascript
 Link(array).where((item, i) => i > 4).each((item, i) => console.log(i + ": " + item.name));
 ```